-So, we have our company values that provide a compass for the decisions that we make and they certainly are, very important benchmarks for the type of people that we want to have in the company.
-I think it’s fair to say that there’s not a mould of someone that we’re explicitly looking for but as long as we can see that they are reliant to our beliefs and values then that’s the key factor for us.
+We have our company values that provide a compass for the decisions that we make and they certainly are very important benchmarks for the type of people that we want to have in the company.
+I think it’s fair to say that there’s not a mould of someone that we’re explicitly looking for but as long as we can see that they connect with our beliefs and values then that’s the key factor for us.

 What’s the best part of the week for you?

-The best part of the week for me is, easily, our weekly standup huddle that we have, where all parts of the business get together.
-So, every Tuesday, 12:45, we in London and all of our offices across the UK and in other parts of the world get together over Google Hangout and we share our good news and highlights of the week that ultimately, connect with our quarterly strategic plans.
+The best part of the week for me is, easily, our weekly standup huddle where all parts of the business get together.
+So, every Tuesday at 2pm, we in London and all of our offices across the UK and in other parts of the world get together over Google Hangouts and we share our good news and highlights of the week that ultimately connect with our quarterly strategic plans.
 It’s great to be able to realign around what’s important and get people together and celebrate our success.
-I actually get really giddy with excitement, bringing everyone together, I don’t orchestrate it, it’s just wonderful to hear what all the teams in different parts of the business have been up to in the past week and how it relates to the journey we’re on.
+I actually get really giddy with excitement, bringing everyone together.
+It’s wonderful to hear what all the teams in different parts of the business have been up to in the past week and how it relates to the journey we’re on.

 Ah, but there are so many!
-One of the things that stands out, in terms of explicit achievements is us winning Digital Business of the year and we were against some great competition.
-To be acknowledged for our focus and dedication in the digital marketing space was quite an achievement for us.
+One of the things that stands out is us winning Digital Business of the Year.
+We were up against some great competition, and to be acknowledged for our focus and dedication in the digital marketing space was quite an achievement for us.

 Our biggest challenge is finding the right people that want to come on the journey.
 We’re very ambitious with our focus now and although there’s that real sense of protecting what we’ve already got, it’s vital to the business that we continue to grow.
 We have our cultural alignments and it’s always been important that we reference those and our values when considering the right people to join us.
 It’s one of the reasons why we’ve grown our internal recruitment team, to enable that to happen and ensure that we can cast the net out as wide as possible.

-Building on that then, what is one key piece of advice you’d give to anyone wanting to start their own business?
+Building on that, what is one key piece of advice you’d give to anyone wanting to start their own business?

 Who is your business role model and why?

-My favourite highlight… One of my favourite highlights over the past year is going away with the team in the summer for our annual weekend away.
-It’s so great being able to spend a few days of real quality time with colleagues and seeing everyone having fun together and being confident enough to let their hair down and show themselves as they really are.
+One of my favourite highlights over the past year was going away with the team in the summer for our annual weekend away.
+It’s so great being able to spend a few days of real quality time with colleagues, seeing everyone having fun together and being confident enough to let their hair down and show themselves as they really are.
 It’s a great way for us to all get to know each other a little better and see how passionate people are about our culture and what we’re trying to do here.
-Of course, it’s mostly about celebrating everyone’s success here and celebrating a fantastic year together.
+Of course, it’s mostly about celebrating everyone’s success and a fantastic year together.
 It’s fabulous.